rajesh17mca/docker-workspace/README.md

 VOLUME /app/logs/
 COPY ./index.html /usr/local/apache2/htdocs/index.html
 ```
-The Volume need to be cleaned up manually (Data still remains available)
+The Volume needs to be cleaned up manually (Data still remains available)
 ```
 docker volume rm <Volume_Name>
 docker volume rm 1c7fd83da68df8be7b409e2d8f8d356fd10580a5ffb9ca99a5c07e9637799962
 ```
-To overcome this issue, we can use the named volumes - which can be passed during the container run time (mysql_db is volume name)
+To overcome this issue, we can use the named volumes, which can be passed during the container run time (mysql_db is the volume name)
 ```
 docker run -it -d --name mysql_db -v mysql_db:/var/lib/mysql -e MYSQL_ALLOW_EMPTY_PASSWORD=true mysql